Nick Suzuki: 2022–present

-Entering play for the 2024–25 season, Suzuki reached a series of additional milestones in the early stages of the campaign.
-On November 11, 2024, he registered his 300th career NHL point in a 7–5 win over the Buffalo Sabres while he skated in his 400th career NHL game on December 7 versus the Washington Capitals.
-On December 21, Suzuki contributed two assists in a 5–1 win over the visiting Detroit Red Wings to surpass the 200 career threshold for this statistical category.
+Suzuki reached a number of career milestones in the early stages of the 2024–25 season.
+On November 11, 2024, he registered his 300th career NHL point in a 7–5 win over the Buffalo Sabres, while he skated in his 400th career NHL game on December 7 versus the Washington Capitals.
+On December 21, Suzuki contributed two assists in a 5–1 win over the visiting Detroit Red Wings, reaching and then surpassing the 200-assist threshold in the process.
 After registering nine points through eight games during the month of February, including a stretch of three goals and four assists through the Canadiens' final three games of the monthly schedule, he would be named the NHL's third star of the week for the period ending on March 2, 2025.
-On April 3, Suzuki would reach the 80-point mark to become the first franchise player since Alex Kovalev with such an offensive output dating back to 2007–08.
-Two days later, he surpassed 82 points on the season, effectively securing a point-per-game (PPG) production over the course of a full league schedule as a Canadiens skater, lastly achieved by the aforementioned Kovalev.
+On April 3, Suzuki reached the 80-point mark, becoming the first player to reach that point total for the franchise since Alex Kovalev in 2007–08.
+Two days later, he surpassed 82 points on the season, securing a point-per-game (PPG) production over the course of a full league schedule as a Canadiens skater, most recently achieved by the aforementioned Kovalev.
 With three multi-point games totaling seven points (four goals, three assists), Suzuki was named as the league's second star of the week for the period ending April 6.
 He had a goal and an assist in the team's season-ending victory over the Carolina Hurricanes, leading the Canadiens to the Stanley Cup playoffs for the first time in four years.
-Finishing the regular season with 30 goals and 89 points, he earned his fourth straight Molson Cup honor, and was selected as the Canadiens' nominee for the King Clancy Memorial Trophy for the second consecutive year.
+Finishing the regular season with 30 goals and 89 points, he earned his fourth straight Molson Cup honour, and was selected as the Canadiens' nominee for the King Clancy Memorial Trophy for the second consecutive year.